 Just remember to name your files something sensible that you would search for again, and use folders, to give yourself and the software a fighting chance of being able to find them quickly.

-If you use milestones and Gantt charts together you can get a quick visual reflection of progress which will be enough for many teams.
+However, if you use milestones and Gantt charts together you can get a quick visual reflection of progress which will be plenty good enough for many teams.

 The transparency element is great – it’s easy to see who is responsible for what, and with no limit on users (for the middle and top plans, which are still very cost-effective for corporate project management tools), everyone can have access.